johnpatrickmorgan/FlowStacks/README.md

 SwiftUI does not allow more than one screen to be pushed, presented or dismissed in one update, though it is possible to pop any number of views in one update. `NFlow` and `PFlow` only expose methods to make updates that are supported in SwiftUI.

+Be careful that your screens do not inadvertently end up observing the coordinator's navigation state, e.g. if you were to pass a coordinator object to its screens as an `ObservableObject` or `EnvironmentObject`.
+Not only would that cause your screens to be re-rendered unnecessarily whenever the navigation state changes, it can also cause SwiftUI's navigation state to deviate from your app's state.

 ## Using The Composable Architecture?

 See [TCACoordinators](https://github.com/johnpatrickmorgan/TCACoordinators) which uses FlowStacks to help navigation in TCA.